 As a standout player at Northern Illinois from 1985-90 (she missed the `86-87 season with a knee injury), Owens compiled a very impressive resume.
-A two-time Kodak (now WBCA) Coaches' All-District IV selection (1989 and 1990), Owens scored 2,102 points and averaged 18.0 points per game over four campaigns, covering 117 games.
-She also captained the Huskies for four seasons and, in her final collegiate campaign (1989-90), she guided Northern Illinois to the best record in school history (26-5), as the Huskies went undefeated in North Star Conference play (12-0) and earned the school's first-ever NCAA Championship bid.
+A two-time Kodak (now WBCA) Coaches' All-District IV Team selection (1989 and 1990), Owens scored 2,102 points and averaged 18.0 points per game over four campaigns, covering 117 games.
+She also captained the Huskies for four seasons and, in her final collegiate campaign (1989-90), she guided Northern Illinois to the best record in school history (26-5), as the Huskies went undefeated in North Star Conference play (12-0) and earned the school's first-ever NCAA Tournament bid.

-Owens finished her Northern Illinois University career with 13 school records, most notably standing as Northern Illinois' all-time leader in scoring, blocked shots, free-throws made, free-throw attempts and field-goal percentage -- to this day, she remains the Huskies' career leader in blocks, free-throws made and consecutive double-digit scoring games.
+Owens finished her NIU career with 13 school records, most notably standing as Northern Illinois' all-time leader in scoring, blocked shots, free throws made, free throw attempts and field-goal percentage -- to this day, she remains the Huskies' career leader in blocks, free throws made and consecutive double-digit scoring games.
 In addition, she was the first player (male or female) in school history to score 2,000 points and grab 1,000 rebounds.